lambdaclass/concrete-ml-fuzzer/README.md

 The fuzzer is configured with certain pre-defined values.

-* To ensure a high precision, a large number of bits is set, typically 11 bits.
+1. To ensure a high precision, a large number of bits is set, typically 11 bits.
-The project claims to achieve a high accuracy of 99% by using a large number of bits for quantization.
-* Therefore, we use this value as a reference to determine the correctness of the results obtained by comparing them with the expected output."
+2. The project claims to achieve a high accuracy of 99% by using a large number of bits for quantization, therefore, we use this value as a reference to determine the correctness of the results obtained by comparing them with the expected output."